 DVector y = timeMap(finalTime,u,initialTime);

-After the last call we obtain where is local flow induced by our ODE.
+is local flow induced by our ODE.
 Complete example will be given in section Error tolerance and step control

 - Note